Resort Entry tickets need to be pre-purchased prior to your arrival. If you do not have a ticket, you will not be permitted to enter the resort.

 For more information on chains click here

-The entry fee is quite similar to paid parking, it is $58.00 per vehicle – regardless of how many people are in the car.
+The entry fee is quite similar to paid parking, it is $59.00 per vehicle – up to and including 8 people.

 By car, we suggest allowing 2 – 2.5 hours when travelling from Melbourne CBD.